-The National Soil Map of Scotland online mapping tool records that the generalised soil type and major soil group within the scheme extents is Brown Soils.
+The National Soil Map of Scotland online mapping tool records no generalised soil type or major soil group within the scheme extents.
+The eastern extents of the scheme are considered 'Built-up Land'.

 The British Geological Survey online mapping tool records that the superficial deposits within the scheme extents are: